LuisPelegrina/TruthAnalizer/README.md

 The file ```tree_utils.cpp``` contains some helper functions to read the trees containing the truth information and the declaration of the variables contained in the truth trees.
 It also includes an explanation of each variable and information about the structure of the trees created by the analizer module, please refer to it in order to start using the truth trees.

 ## Code example
 The file ```read_tree.C``` is a code example to exemplify the use of the information inside the tree.
 As a starting point is heavely recommended to run it and try to understand how it works before jumping to use the trees for analysis.
-The code reads the tree contained in the folder "Data" and prints all its information on the terminal.
+The code reads the tree contained in the folder ```Data``` and prints all its information on the terminal.